Is Uganda a cheap safari destination?

-Compared with other popular vacation destinations in East Africa (Rwanda, Tanzania, Kenya), Uganda is the most affordable.
+Yes.
+Compared with other popular holiday destinations in East Africa (Rwanda, Tanzania, Kenya), Uganda is the most affordable safari destination.
 Prices are quoted in Ugandan Shillings and US Dollars.
-A brief overview of indication of costs in US Dollars:
+Below a brief overview of indication of costs in US Dollars, to help you budget for your holiday to Uganda.

 - Petrol costs between $1 – $1.20 per liter